Braces vs Invisalign for Teens: How to Decide | iSmile Orthodontics

 • Fewer emergency visits since there are no brackets to break or wires to poke

-• Can be removed for photos, special occasions, and playing musical instruments
+• Can be removed for photos, special occasions and playing musical instruments

 Invisalign Teen includes features designed specifically for adolescents.
 Blue compliance indicators fade with wear, helping parents and Dr. Lauren confirm the aligners are being used enough.
 Eruption tabs make room for teeth that haven’t fully grown in yet.
+Families closer to the Valley can read more about Invisalign for Spokane Valley teens and how treatment fits a busy school schedule.

 Side-by-Side Comparison